AnthonyGreyFox/DataEngineeringChallenges/Jan/README.md

 ## Objective

-In the below mountpoint you will find one of these text files, the data in these files has a hierachy as shown in the schema below but the files themselves are flat text files with no ids linking parent and child items.
+In the below mountpoint you will find some of these text files, the data in these files has a hierachy as shown in the schema below but the files themselves are flat text files with no ids linking parent and child items.
 Therefore the order of the lines in the text files matters as it indicates which parent item each child belongs to.

-Your objective is to ingest and normalise the data into tables with one table per field of item, you should be able to reconstruct the original file by joining your tables together.
+A note on row order; in the real project this exercise is based there were many thousands of files with millions of lines per file, if the contents of the file were distributed across various workers during reading or subsequent operations there was no guarantee that the resulting dataframe would have the correct line order, which could result in the incorrect matching of child and parent items.

+Your objectives are to:

+- Ingest the files while preserving the parent child relationships given by the row order.
+- Normalise the data into tables/views with one table or view for each field (see below).

 ## Schema